Word delimiter graph token filter

 While indexing does not support token graphs containing multi-position tokens,

-queries, such as the match_phrase
+queries, such as the match_phrase query, can

 use these graphs to generate multiple sub-queries from a single query string.

-To see how token graphs produced by the word_delimiter
+To see how token graphs produced by the word_delimiter and

-filters differ, check out the following example.
+word_delimiter_graph filters differ, check out the following example.

 Example

-produce the following token
+Both the word_delimiter and word_delimiter_graph produce the following token

-when the following parameters are false
+graph for PowerShot2000 when the following parameters are false:

 This graph does not contain multi-position tokens.
 All tokens span only one position.

-graph with a multi-position token
+word_delimiter_graph graph with a multi-position token

-filter produces the following token graph for
+The word_delimiter_graph filter produces the following token graph for

-when catenate_words
+PowerShot2000 when catenate_words is true.

-This graph correctly indicates the catenated PowerShot
+This graph correctly indicates the catenated PowerShot token spans two

 positions.

-graph with a multi-position token
+word_delimiter graph with a multi-position token

-the following token graph for PowerShot2000
+the following token graph for PowerShot2000.

-token should span two positions but only
+Note that the catenated PowerShot token should span two positions but only

 spans one in the token graph, making it invalid.